zdwvrp/CS-4320/assignments/05-testing/README.md

 ## SetUp

-Run 'pip3 install pytest' in order to run a test.
+Run `pip3 install pytest` in order to run a test.

 ## Files